artvalencio/causality-toolbox/README.md

 (AV thanks a CNPq scholarship, Brazil)

-This package is available free without any warrantee.
+This package is available free without any warranty.
 Use it at your own risk.